-The above exports have been adopted for planning purposes except for the AWS export and Albion Water export.
-AWS has determined that our export (principally via Tiptree) has an effective maximum average transfer of 3.05 Ml/d, although the actual transfer has historically been much less than this.
-For reasons of consistency we have adopted the same figure for planning purposes.
-Albion Water's maximum average transfer is 0.08 Ml/d which has been used in planning.
+The above exports have been adopted for planning purposes except for the AWS export.
+AWS has determined that ESW's export (principally via Tiptree) has an effective maximum average transfer of 3.05Ml/d, although the actual transfer has historically been much less than this.
+For reasons of consistency ESW has adopted the same figure for planning purposes.